ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 ```

-- 3. Register blockchain-based identity
+**Register blockchain-based identity**

 Only after successfully registering an identity with the blockchain can the identity be truly used.

 There are two ways to register your identity with the chain:

-**Method one**

-Registrant specifies the account address for payment of transaction fees.
+* Registrant specifies the account address for payment of transaction fees.

 ```
 Identity identity = ontSdk.getWalletMgr().createIdentity(password);
 ontSdk.nativevm().ontId().sendRegister(identity,password,payer,payerpwd,gaslimit,gasprice);
 ```

-**Method two**

-Send the constructed transaction to the server and let the server sign the transaction fee account.
+* Send the constructed transaction to the server and let the server sign the transaction fee account.

 ```
 Identity identity = ontSdk.getWalletMgr().createIdentity(password);